Prison Journalism Navigator

 THE HOMEWRECKER: The turkey sausage that is served once a month in Florida prisons.

-HUSTLE: Means of income such as the sale of artwork, legal work or gambling enterprises.
+HUSTLE: A means of income such as the sale of artwork, legal work or gambling enterprises.
+See usage example here.

 JUTE BALL: Food condensed into a ball for consumption, generally made in solitary confinement.